nushell/nushell.github.io/book/working_with_tables.md

    - The default mode
    - Nushell provides a 0-based, consecutive index
    - Always corresponds to the cell-path row-number, where `select 0` will return the first item in the list, and `select <n-1>` returns the nth item
    - Is a display of an internal representation only.
-In other words, it is not addressible by column name.
+In other words, it is not accessible by column name.
 For example, `get index` will not work, nor `get #`

 1. "Index"-Renamed #